Sang-Buster/Swarm-Squad/src/data/README.md

 # Data Management Guide

-This guide explains how to interact with the SwarmSquad database and WebSocket system.
+This guide explains how to interact with the Swarm-Squad database and WebSocket system.

 ## Database Structure